U.S. IMMIGRATION REFORM EFFORTS SINCE 2013

 Background (to date):

-In June 2013, with support of then U.S. President Barack Obama,
+In June 2013, with support of then U.S. President Barack

-the U.S. Senate passed a bipartisan immigration "overhaul bill" which was more comprehensive than unsuccessful proposals of Obama's predecessor George W. Bush (who had sought "legal status over time" for undocumented immigrants, without another "blanket amnesty" as in 1986).
-The Republican controlled House of Representatives, however, did not act on the 2013 Senate bill.
+another "blanket amnesty," as had occurred in 1986).
+The Republican controlled House of Representatives, however, did not act on the 2013 Senate

 In November 2014, Obama announced "deferred actions" enabling about half of undocumented immigrants to legally live and work in America.
 These measures, not unprecedented, expanded on his 2012 DACA ("Dreamers") program but were blocked by court challenges.
 Addressing such objections in advance, Obama told Congress to "pass a bill" instead.
 There were, however, no further attempts at bipartisan policy overhaul during the remainder of his presidential term.